 MetaWRAP module descriptions

+Note: metaWRAP’s modules take in maximum available thread count and memory parameters, and will pass this information to the wrapped programs when possible.

 MetaWRAP-Read_qc

 The Read_qc module is meant to pre-process raw Illumina sequencing reads in preparation for assembly and alignment.
-The raw reads are trimmed with Trim-galore v0.4.3 at default settings, and then the human-derived reads (contamination) are removed with bmtagger v3.101.
+The raw reads are trimmed with Trim-galore v0.4.3 (--no_report_file and --paired settings), and then the human-derived reads (contamination) are removed with bmtagger v3.101 (default settings).
 Read pairs with a single suspected human read are also removed.
-FASTQC is then used to generate quality reports of the raw and final read sets in order to assess read quality improvement.
+FastQC (default settings) is then used to generate quality reports of the raw and final read sets in order to assess read quality improvement.
 The user has control over which of the above features he wishes to use.

 MetaWRAP-Assembly

-The Assembly module allows the user to assemble a set of metagenomic reads with either metaSPAdes or MegaHit, both set to default assembly settings.
-While metaSPAdes results in a superior assembly in most samples, MegaHit scales well with large datasets, and is therefore set as the defualt.
+The Assembly module allows the user to assemble a set of metagenomic reads with either metaSPAdes v3.11.1 or MegaHit v1.1.2 (both at default settings).
+While metaSPAdes results in a superior assembly in most samples, MegaHit scales well with large datasets, and is therefore set as the default in the modules.
 The assemblies are then formatted to include the scaffold length and kmer depth, sorted by length, and contigs shorter than 1000bp are removed.
-An assembly report is then generated with QUAST v4.5 with default settings.
+An assembly report is then generated with QUAST v4.5 (default settings).

 MetaWRAP-Kraken

-The Kraken module takes in any number of FastQ or FastA files, classifies the contained sequences with KRAKEN v0.10.6, and reports the taxonomy distribution in an interactive html kronagram using KronaTools v2.7.
+The Kraken module takes in any number of FastQ or FastA files, classifies the contained sequences with KRAKEN v0.10.6 (default settings), and reports the taxonomy distribution in an interactive html kronagram using KronaTools v2.7.
 If a passed FastA file is an assembly file from the Assembly module, the taxonomy of each contig is weighted based on its length and coverage [weight=coverage*length], which are encoded in the scaffold naming.

 MetaWRAP-Binning

-The Binning module is meant to be a convenient wrapper around three metagenomic binning software: metaBAT v2.12.1, Maxbin v2.2.4, and CONCOCT v0.4.0.
-First the metagenomic assembly is indexed and paired end reads from any number of samples are aligned to it with bwa v0.7.15.
-The alignments are sorted and compressed with Samtools v1.6, and library insert size statistics are also gathered at the same time (insert size average and standard deviation).
-MetaBAT2’s jgi_summarize_bam_contig_depths function is used to generate contig abundance table, and it is then converted into the correct format for each of the three binning softwares.
-The assembly is binned with software(s) of the user’s choice, and the resulting bins are optionally evaluated with CheckM v1.0.7.
+The Binning module is meant to be a convenient wrapper around three metagenomic binning software: metaBAT v2.12.1 (-m 1500 and --unbinned options), Maxbin v2.2.4 (-markerset 40 option), and CONCOCT v0.4.0 (default settings).
+First the metagenomic assembly is indexed and paired end reads from any number of samples are aligned to it with bwa v0.7.15 (defaults settings).
+The alignments are sorted and compressed with Samtools v1.6 (default settings), and library insert size statistics are also gathered at the same time (insert size average and standard deviation).
+MetaBAT2’s jgi_summarize_bam_contig_depths function is used to generate contig abundance table, and it is then converted into the correct format for each of the three binning software.
+The assembly is binned with software(s) of the user’s choice, and the resulting bins are optionally evaluated with CheckM v1.0.7 (default settings).

 MetaWRAP-Bin_refinement